niliu2019/PIC-Utils/README.md

 - Storing and manipulating simulation data
 - Implementing dynamic lists or buffers
 - Managing large datasets with variable size

 ---

+## 4. Register Dump Module
+**File:** `UtilRegisterDump.f90`

+This module provides an efficient system for registering, tracking, and outputting simulation variables to files.
+It features optimized variable lookup, automatic file management, and formatted data output capabilities, making it ideal for simulation diagnostics and result analysis.

+**Features:**
+- Fast variable registration with hash-based lookup
+- Efficient memory management with dynamic resizing
+- Automatic header generation and formatted output
+- Pointer-based variable tracking for zero-copy updates
+- Support for various file opening modes and output formats

+**Use Cases:**
+- Simulation diagnostics and data collection
+- Generating time series output for post-processing
+- Performance monitoring and analysis
+- Creating formatted data files for scientific visualization

+---